Yoga for Wrist Pain Relief

 Wrist-Friendly Yoga Poses for Wrist Pain Yoga Relief

 Now, let’s dive into six poses for wrist pain yoga relief, color-coded for intensity: Gray (restful), Yellow (gentle), Green (active, supported), Red (avoid/modify).
+These are ideal for anyone seeking wrist-friendly yoga without compromising strength or flow.

 Child’s Pose (Balasana) 👶 – Gray